How I freed myself from Christianity

-When I was fifteen years old I felt a strong desire to know why I live and die.
-The first books I came across that addressed this question were the Old and the New Testament in the bookcase of my parents.
-So I read the Old Testament and after that I read the New Testament several times.
+When I was 15 years old I started wondering about the purpose of life.
+The first books I came across that addressed this matter were the Old and the New Testament in the bookcase of my parents.
+So I read the Old Testament and then the New Testament several times.

 Enticed by the power of the words in those books, I decided I should become a Christian.
 I felt that I should completely ‘side with Jesus,’ live a life according to what the bible teaches and tell my friends that I had become a Christian.